UPDATE: A federal court finds that a Dunedin, Florida, homeowner must pay $30,000 in fines for overgrown grass, but he plans to appeal.

 A different option for a low-maintenance lawn that could still meet HOA and nuisance ordinance guidelines is a no-mow lawn, one that uses certain grass types to create a flowing grass cover that has longer blades but still maintains a tidy appearance.

-According to Prairie Nursery, which carries a specially designed No Mow Lawn Seed Mix that blends different fescue grasses for those who live in the right climate, not mowing the lawn at all will result in a turf whose leaves grow to about six inches in height and drape over one another.
+According to Prairie Nursery, which carries a specially designed No Mow Lawn Seed Mix that blends different fescue grasses for those who live in the right climate, not mowing the lawn at all will result in a turf with leaves that grow to about 6 inches in height and drape over one another.

-That forms “a low-growing meadow effect,” according to a fact sheet from the company, with the lawn maintaining a normal height of five to six inches.
+That forms “a low-growing meadow effect,” according to a fact sheet from the company, with the lawn maintaining a normal height of 5 to 6 inches.

 You can even mow a no-mow lawn, in the spring and fall, or even more regularly.
 But never cut lower than about 3-1/2 inches.